I present for entertainment and enjoyment; a man in a skirt, throwing big sticks.

 But, who doesn't want a miniature Scotsman to toss his little caber all over their desk?

-The Desktop Tosser is a small catapult, without a fixed fulcrum.
+The Desktop Tosser is a small catapult, without a fixed fulcrum, that requires laser cutting.

 I've attached the files you need in as many formats as I can.